SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

-Each item in a protocol composition list is either the name of a class, the name of a protocol, or a type alias whose underlying type is a protocol-composition type, a protocol or a class.
+Each item in a protocol composition list is either the name of a class, the name of a protocol, or a type alias whose underlying type is a protocol composition type, a protocol or a class.
 The list can contain at most one class.

-When a protocol-composition type contains type aliases, it's possible for the same protocol to appear more than once in the definitions --- duplicates are ignored.
+When a protocol composition type contains type aliases, it's possible for the same protocol to appear more than once in the definitions --- duplicates are ignored.